jsfix-ci/cloudyday/README.md

 To run the application in `development` use `npm run dev`.

+To setup the database for development, run `npm run db-setup-dev`.
+This needs to be run the first time to initialise the database.

+To tear down the database for development, run `npm run db-teardown-dev`.
+This is useful because Sequelize's removal of seeders does not work as expected sometimes.
+When that happens, run this script followed by `npm run db-setup-dev` to restore the base state.

 To use Sequelize use `npm run sequelize <SEQUELIZE-CLI-COMMAND HERE>`.
+If using additional flags like `--name`, add a `--` prefix to the command so that flags can be picked up.
+Example: `npm run sequelize -- model:create --name NewModelName`

 To test the application using Mocha use `npm run test`.